muchimi/JoystickGremlinEx/README.md

 ## 13.40.16ex (pre-release)

 ### (m50)
-- Improved: Reworked UI logic to improve performance.
-UI is significantly more responsive across the board especially when changing inputs or devices if the input was selected at least once.
-- Improved: UI Inputs now use less vertical space to reduce the height of the input list.
+- Improved: This patch includes a significant rework of the UI (user interface) "wiring" logic to improve performance and resolve issues with highlighting options, and in particular it eliminates a problematic QT behavior that was causing numerous headaches and bugs (QT is the library under the hood that renders the UI).
+The UI is significantly more responsive across the board.
+- Improved: The inputs panel (left) are more compact and use less vertical space, so less scrolling.
-- Improved: The Simconnect feature to automatically switch profile modes based on the current player aircraft has a new locking option to freeze the mode to a specific aircraft.
-This is necessary because GremlinEx has several potentially conflicting options to change modes (for different purposes and needs).
+- Improved: The interface to Microsoft Flight Simulator has been reworked and tested with MSFS 2024.
+The Simconnect feature to automatically switch profile modes based on the current player aircraft now has a mode locking option to freeze the mode to a specific aircraft.
+This is necessary because GremlinEx has potentially conflicting options to change modes that work well with other application but cause a loss of control if profile modes are associated with aircraft.
 The lock feature only impacts profiles using Simconnect and when automatic profile switching is enabled.
-The idea of automatic profile mode switching is each aircraft can have its own mode, with unique mappings.
+The idea of automatic profile mode switching is each aircraft can have its own mode, with unique and inherited mappings, control curves and gated components.

+The documentation has been updated to explain the MSFS connectivity and how profile modes can be used to create mappings to multiple aircraft.
+GremlinEx has been tested with MSFS 2024 with built-in aicraft and third party commercial add-ons (such as the FenixSim Airbus series).
+While the GremlinEx Simconnect interface is completely bi-directional, however the Map to Simconnect action is send only for obvious reasons.
+Note to plugin users: the API and calls have changed in this version due to changes in threading to maintain a high response rate with the sim, so the code may need to be tweaked.

+The Simconnect features are still in development.

 - New: GremlinEx will now make automatic backups of profiles when saving a profile.
-The last 5 profiles will be saved, and named numerically based on the profile.
-If more than five backups are found, the oldest one is removed.
-The backups are saved to a folder named after the version of GremlinEx profile to make them easier to locate by version.
+The number of backups kept is determined by a new option in the profiles options dialog.
+If the count is zero, backups will be disabled.
+GremlinEx will store numerically named backups named based on the profile name.
+If the total count of per profile backups is exceeded, the oldest one is removed.
+The backups are saved to a folder named after the version of GremlinEx so it is easier to undo changes made by a new version if this becomes necessary.
 The log file will contain the backup file name whenever a profile is saved.
+Profiles are saved in the profile folder (%userprofile%\Joystick Gremlin Ex).

 ### (m49)